Chapter 2: The Honor System

 During the time prior to the hearing, a notation will be placed on the academic record of the accused stating that an Honor Council case is pending.
 A letter will also be sent to the Office of the University Registrar the dean of the school in which the accused was enrolled, and other relevant University personnel, indicating that an Honor Council case is pending.
-If the accused attempts to re-enroll before the case is heard, the registrar will notify the president of the Honor Council.
+If the accused attempts to re-enroll before the case is heard, the registrar will notify the Office of Student Accountability, Community Standards, and Academic Integrity.
 The case must be resolved before the accused may re-enroll.

 [ Back to Top ]